 - Have you been prescribed the wrong drug?

 Birth Injuries and Pregnancy Problems:

-- Have you or your child been injured due to problems with the delivery of your baby?
+- Have you or your baby been injured due to problems with their delivery?

 - Has there been a failure to spot problems with the pregnancy in time or at all?

-- Has your surgery been badly performed or inappropriate?
+- Has your surgery been performed badly or been inappropriate?

 - Has there been a failure of a medical device or product, or have you been infected with MRSA or CDiff unnecessarily?